Titanic director Cameron backs bid for 5,500 items from ship

 Ballard, who discovered the wreck in 1985, said the campaign is the "only viable option to retain the integrity" of the artifacts.
 He said the collection "deserved to be returned home to where its journey began."

-The Titanic sank in the north Atlantic on its maiden voyage in 1912.
+The Titanic sank in the North Atlantic on its maiden voyage in 1912 after hitting an iceberg.
 More than 1,500 passengers and crew died.